 The State shall publish selected provider documents in Spanish, Somali and English, including but not limited to licensing forms, special needs forms, FAQs, subsidy billing guides, the Child Care and Early Learning Licensing Guidebook, and Early Achiever QRIS information.
-"Documents" in this section shall not include RCWs or WACs.
+"Documents" in this Section shall not include RCWs or WACs.

 The State shall use interpreters, in the language requested, in communicating with child care providers.
-Specifically, interpretation services will be provided for phone calls, trainings, meetings and at public hearings when requested in advance.
+Specifically, interpretation services will be provided for phone calls and, when requested in advance, for in-person or virtual trainings, meetings, or public hearings.